Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: The construction of the monad

-$\textbf{III/}$ Using the display of the monad above one can see, straightforwardly, that the kernel $K$ of the second map, that we denote by $\beta(x)$, is a locally free sheaf.
-Then the fact that the cohomology is a torsion-free sheaf will imply the vanishing of the first map, that we denote by $\alpha(x)$, on finitely many points.
-These are the singularity set of the torsion free sheaf that we are describing.
-Vice versa if the map $\alpha(x)$ vanishes on some finite set of points, then the cohomology of the monad would be a torsion free sheaf with singularity set, exactly, the set of the points where $\alpha(x)$ vanishes. \end{rmk}
+\item[(iii)] \textnormal{Using the display of the monad above one can see that the kernel $X$ of the map $\beta$ is a locally free sheaf (since it is the kernel of a bundle map).
+The fact that the cohomology is a torsion-free sheaf implies that the first map $\alpha$ fails to be of maximal rank on finitely many points.
+These are the singularity set of the torsion-free sheaf that we are describing.
+Conversely if the map $\alpha$ is not of maximal rank on some finite set of points, then the cohomology of the monad would be a torsion-free sheaf with singularity set, exactly, the set of the points where $\alpha$ vanishes.} \end{itemize} \end{rmk}